toggledbits/SiteSensor/README.md

 SiteSensor will evaluate up to 8 expressions and store the results.
 The results are stored in variables named `Value1`, `Value2`, ..., `Value8`.

-The special "Trip Condition" expression, if provided, will set SiteSensor's tripped state; if not provided, the device's tripped state follows the success of the last query (tripped on error, not tripped if valid response).
+The special "Trip Condition" expression, if provided, will set SiteSensor's tripped state to the result of the expression evaluation.
+For these purposes, if the expression result is a *numeric* value, 0 evaluates to *false* and anything else is *true*; for *string* results, the empty string is *false* and any non-empty string is *true*; otherwise, nil or empty means *false* and anything else means *true*.
+If the Trip Condition is not provided, the device's tripped state follows the success of the last query (tripped on error, not tripped if valid response).

 #### Expressions ####